fliglio/web/README.md

 See test/CurlTest.php for working examples

-Encapsulated REST calls using Curl
+Concise REST calls using Curl
 --------------------------------------------
 Example:
 ```php